Clouds Over Owens Valley, Winter, 1979

 The wrong polarizing filer

 This spot also reminds me of the time in 1988 when my son Ray and I had stopped for gas.
-We were returning from a backpacking trip into the southern reaches of Sequoia National park, where we had climbed 13,000+ Joe Devil Peak.
+We were returning from a backpacking trip in Sequoia National Park, where we had climbed 13,000+ Joe Devil Peak.
 Our cars starter (no longer that Fiat 128, but a Honda Accord) had broken on the trip.
 I had decided that it would be OK for us to go home where I could repair it.
 It was a manual transmission so that we could push start it by making sure we stopped on a hill.
 Starting it by letting it roll.
 That all worked fine until Olancha.

-No hill in Olancha, so I just told myself to keep the car running while I pumped gas.
+Olancha was in an area of completely flat ground, so I just told myself to keep the car running while I pumped gas.
 Of course, the force of habit overruled my mind, and I pulled into the pumps and shut the car off.
-Luckily, guys from the burger joint across the highway saw our plight, came across the road and pushed started it for us.
+Luckily, guys from the burger joint across the highway saw our plight, came across the road, and pushed started it for us.
 We made it home just fine, replaced the starter, and all was good.